Interactions between malaria parasites and avian hosts

 - Great Reed Warbler genome assembly

-- Sex-specific avian gene expression using transcriptomics
+- Sex-specific gene expression in birds using RNA-sequencing

 - Transcriptomics of outcrossing Arabidopsis lyrata - (Videvall et al. 2016)

 - Transcriptomics of the hessian fly - (Andersson et al. 2014)

 - Molecular identification of blood meals in biting midges - (Pettersson et al. 2013)

 - Monitoring butterflies using grid-based sampling - (Videvall et al. 2016)

 Interested in collaborating?
 Need someone with bioinformatic knowledge to assist with analyses?
 Contact me with any inquiries.

 All figures on this page have been produced by me.
 Some might still be unpublished so please do not use them without asking for permission.